howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 All mutations are optional so you have to wrap it in `Some`.

-If you will try to run a server now you will get errors about not implemented `FromInput`'s.
+If you will try to run a server,you will get errors about not implemented `FromInput`'s.
-It's additional step we have to do to able run a mutations above.
+It's additional step we have to do to able run those mutations.

 ### Provide FromInput for input classes

 Sangria needs to read a part of JSON like structure and converts it to case classes.
 That's the reason why we need such `FromInput` type classes.
 In fact you can implement it on your own.
 But there is another way: graphql syntax is JSON, so you can use any of JSON parsing libraries for this.
 In the first step we've added dependency to the `sangria-spray-json` library, but if you want you can use any other supported.
-Sangria uses this library JSON implementation to convert it into proper `FromInput` type.
+Sangria uses this to convert it into proper `FromInput` type.
 All we need to do is to define proper JSONReader for that case class.

 <Instruction>

-In the same file, before definitions of objectInputTypes add following code:
+In the same file, before definitions of InputObjectTypes add following code:

 ```scala